Can freshmen apply to this program?

 Can international students apply to this program?

-Applicants must be United States citizens or permanent residents - no exceptions.
+Applicants must be United States citizens or US permanent residents.

 The program begins before the end of my school year.
 Can I still attend the Institute?